 We have just released a new Members' Area section containing references of English Idioms, Slang and Swear Words.
 Here you can browse through thousands of English expressions and discover their meanings and view usage tips.

-As part of our on-going efforts to improve the information and resources provided at UsingEnglish.com, we've just completed a major update to the Irregular Verbs reference area.
+As part of our on-going efforts to improve the information and resources provided at UsingEnglish.com, we've just completed a major update to the Irregular Verb List in our reference area.

 Another update to the phrasal verbs reference area has just been released.
 We now show you a list similar phrasal verbs for each verb in our database.

 We've just released an update to the Phrasal Verbs reference area, and added the ability to conduct searches.

 Soon, we will be moving to a single login system for UsingEnglish.com which will give you access to all areas of the site.
 You will no longer have to register for the ESL forum and then register again for the Members' Area!

 We've just spent a good deal of time working on the ESL handouts that we provide.
 We decided that it needed a bit of an overhaul, and as a result we made a few changes.

 We have just completed a major overhaul of our Phrasal Verbs area.